ledennis/data-structures-and-algorithm-python/Exercises/Chapter_3/Reinforcement.md

 ## R-3.17
 (n+1)^5 = O(n^5)
 n^5 + 5n^4 + 10n^3 + 10n^2 + 5n + 1 = O(n^5)
-Since n^5 is the hightest degree and is equal to O(n^5), they are equal.
+Since n^5 is the highest degree and is equal to O(n^5), they are equal.

 ## R-3.18
 2^(n+1) = O(2^n)